MaLSAMi/documentation/docs/distributor.md

 An instance of Machine is taking care of spawning a host, creating a session which connects to the spawned host and acquiring tasksets while there still is work to be done.

+## The Monitor component

+The provided monitor 'mon' has to implement the AbstractMonitor as defined in distributor\_service/monitor.py

+Everytime after a taskset finished execution

+    mon.__taskset_finish__(self, finished_taskset)

+is called.
+This is the function which should write data into a database of some kind.

+    mon.__taskset_stop__(self, running_taskset)

+is called if a taskset was not finished but the machine could not finish the current set.
+This method should clear the jobs attribute of every task in the set.